Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/requirements/use-case-descriptions.md

     User -> D: looks at screen
-    D ->+ GR: User1 decided to join a game and enters token GR ->+ Database: fetchs token for validation Database -->- GR: Return Token
+    D ->+ GR: User decided to join a game and enters token GR ->+ Database: fetchs token for validation Database -->- GR: Return Token
+    GR -->- D: returns player to game lobby
 ```

 ### User wants to join the game the host has made